JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8012 days**.
+Here is a random fact about me - I have been on this planet for **8013 days**.

-And here is a just a random fact -  **George Washington had teeth made out of hippopotamus ivory**.
+And here is a just a random fact -  **The shortest war in history was between Zanzibar and England in 1896.
+Zanzibar surrendered after 38 minutes**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)